Australian Arts and Culture: Street Art Around Australia

 Darwin is one of the cities in Australia that lives and breathes art.
 The city is beaming with public artworks that bring life to the true history and culture of the city.
 Darwin is a down-to-Earth city that values its traditions and aboriginal origins.
 The etched sketches using symbols and traditional signs depict Darwin’s cultural authenticity.

 If you want to dive into Darwin’s Aboriginal charm, wander around the northern part of the city where the portraits of community leaders are dramatically exhibited.
-Darwin’s love for art led to a huge even where high-profile artists take part to share their skills and expressions.
+Darwin’s love for art led to a huge event where high-profile artists take part to share their skills and expressions.
 Darwin Street Art Festival is a yearly event that inspires many aspiring artists in Darwin to dive deeper into their abyss of creativity.

 Darwin Street Art Festival 2018, Darwin, Northern Territory © Shannyn Higgins